8 Apr 2026,

 PROPERTY DISPUTES & DEFAULT JUDGEMENTS

 Attorney Gordon Levinson of Levinson Law Group wrote an article for Trial Bar News (May 2006 edition) that covered the interesting case of Rusheen v.
 Cohen out of California.
 The story begins with Niki and Maurice, represented by Cohen, purchasing a home from Rusheen’s father.
-When Rusheen did not leave the house, in which he lived, Niki and Maurice had to get a restraining order backed by the court to oust him.
+When Rusheen did not leave the house in which he lived, Niki and Maurice had to get a restraining order backed by the court to oust him.

 However, the legal battle did not end there.
 Niki and Maurice were fed up with Rusheen’s own pleadings against them and filed to have him declared a vexatious litigant.
 Instead of defending himself, or at least explaining his side of the story, Rusheen slipped away to Nevada.
-This allowed both the vexatious litigant motion and another claim that stated he damaged the property go to default judgements against him.
+This allowed both the vexatious litigant motion and another claim that stated he damaged the property to go to default judgments against him.
 It appeared that Niki and Maurice had won their legal fight and the day.

 FEIGNING IGNORANCE: THE RETURN OF RUSHEEN